cyberman54/ESP32-Paxcounter/README.md

 Use <A HREF="https://platformio.org/">PlatformIO</A> with your preferred IDE for development and building this code.

 Before compiling the code, **create file loraconf.h in your local /src directory** using the template [loraconf.sample.h](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/src/loraconf.sample.h) and populate it with your personal APPEUI und APPKEY for the LoRaWAN network.
-If you're using <A HREF="http://TheThingsNetwork">TheThingsNetwork</A> you can copy&paste the keys from TTN console or output of ttnctl.
+If you're using popular <A HREF="https://thethingsnetwork.org">TheThingsNetwork</A> you can copy&paste the keys from TTN console or output of ttnctl.

 For joing the network only method OTAA is supported, not ABP.
 The DEVEUI for OTAA will be derived from the device's MAC adress during device startup and is shown as well on the device's display (if it has one) as on the serial console for copying it to your LoRaWAN network server settings.